NadiaTeta/product-catalog-api/README.md

 POST	  /api/categories	    Create a new category DELETE	/api/categories/:id	Delete a category by ID
 ```
-Get All Categories GET /categories
+Get All Categories: GET /categories
 ```sh
 [
   {